BRAIN-NTNU/WorkshopAI-Cognite-V22/README.md

 ```
 bash Miniconda3-latest-MacOSX-arm64.sh
 ```
-restart the terminal for the changes to take effect, then run
+Restart the terminal for the changes to take effect.
+For mac, run this in terminal.
+For windows, run this in anaconda prompt.
 ```
 conda create -name workshopai python=3.8
 ```